26Naga Chilli Vodka

 38. The world's shiniest living thing is a fruit named pollia condensata that grows in the central African forests.

-39. The longest prison sentence ever requested was 384,912 years of jail, against a 22 years old postman accused of failing to deliver 42,768 letters.
+39. The longest prison sentence ever requested in the world was 384,912 years of jailtime, against a 22-years-old man who was simply accused of failing to deliver 42,768 letters as a postman.

 40. The saltiest lake on the planet is Lake Don Juan in Antarctica.
 Although the temperature can be as low as -50°C, it never freezes because of its high salinity.